mfkimbell/gcp-container-run/README.md

 `gcloud auth configure-docker`

-This build the container in your repository
+This build the image in your repository

 `gcloud builds submit --tag us-east1-docker.pkg.dev/<project>/<repo>/<new image name>:latest`